 When you think about travel guitars, you may simply be thinking of guitars that are smaller than normal guitars and extremely portable, such as the many 3/4 size guitars that are available.

 However, there are many other factors you will want to consider when choosing a travel guitar.
 You will want to consider other aspects such as durability, quality, volume, and more.

 A great travel guitar will be ideal for using in harsher environments or bringing onto the beach for a sing-along around a bonfire.

-You’ll also likely want a guitar that can be easily heard, unless what you’re mostly just looking for an instrument to practice on.
+You’ll also likely want a guitar that can be easily heard unless you’re mostly just looking for an instrument to practice on.

 What Are the Advantages/Benefits of a Travel Guitar?

-There are many advantages to buying a travel guitar in addition to your guitar that you use while at home.
+There are many advantages to buying a travel guitar in addition to the guitar that you use while at home.

 A travel guitar will be more durable and also smaller, meaning you can take it with you without as much fear.
 It will also be much easier on your body to carry a lightweight and portable instrument around instead of a larger guitar.

 You likely have a lot of bags to deal with already.
 In addition to clothes and other items, it can be a hassle to carry a big guitar around with you as well.

 Additionally, while buying a great ukulele can offer a portable option for making music on the go, experienced guitar players know that it isn’t quite the same.
 Most guitar players will prefer to have all 6 strings at their disposal while on their trip.